samiriff/mars-ode-data-access/README.md

 | skip_black_images | Flag to indicate that all images containing black pixels near the center should be skipped |

 #### Chunk Alignment and Cropping Thresholds
+The following parameters can be used to control how a chunk containing black margins, is aligned, cropped and/or rotated:

 | Parameter | Description |
 |--|--|